Shea Hillenbrand: Major League career

 On July 19, 2006, Hillenbrand criticized the Blue Jays organization for failing to congratulate him on his recent adoption of a baby girl and not playing him upon his return.
 He was also disgruntled about sharing first base duties with Lyle Overbay and third base duties with Troy Glaus while being made to play as a designated hitter.
 Hillenbrand refused to sit with his team in the dugout during that night's game.
-After the game, an argument in the clubhouse took place between Hillenbrand and manager John Gibbons over Hillenbrand allegedly writing defamatory comments about the team on the clubhouse billboard ("This is a sinking ship" and "Play for yourself") after batting practice.
+After the game, an argument in the clubhouse took place between Hillenbrand and manager John Gibbons over Hillenbrand allegedly writing negative comments about the team on the clubhouse billboard ("This is a sinking ship" and "Play for yourself") after batting practice.
 This led to a confrontation between Hillenbrand and Gibbons, during which Gibbons told Hillenbrand that he would never play another game for the Blue Jays as long as he was manager.
 He threatened to resign if the front office sided with Hillenbrand.
 When general manager J. P. Ricciardi learned about the incident, he sided with Gibbons and agreed that Hillenbrand had to go.

 Hillenbrand was designated for assignment that same evening, with the club citing irreconcilable differences.
 Two days later, Hillenbrand was traded to the San Francisco Giants with reliever Vinnie Chulk in exchange for reliever Jeremy Accardo.
-He later admitted to writing the comments on the board.
+One baseball analyst called the deal a "heist" for Toronto, describing Hillenbrand as "clubhouse poison".
+Hillenbrand later admitted to writing the comments on the board.
+After his playing career was over, Hillenbrand said he owed Gibbons an apology, while discussing his own mental problems he had suffered as a player.

 Hillenbrand signed a one-year contract with the Angels on December 26, 2006.
 On June 27, 2007, he was designated for assignment a day after being quoted as saying, "If I'm not going to play here, give me enough respect to trade me or get rid of me."
 On July 9, having been replaced by the emergence of Reggie Willits and first baseman Casey Kotchman, Hillenbrand was waived by the Angels.

 He signed a minor league contract with the San Diego Padres on July 27, 2007.
 He spent 12 days with the Padres' Class-AAA affiliate, the Portland Beavers, before being released on August 8.
 He hit .147 during that span.
 He signed a minor league contract with the Los Angeles Dodgers on August 10.
 He was called up to the Major Leagues on August 13.
 He hit his only home run with the Dodgers on August 29 off Luis Ayala of the Washington Nationals.

 In 2008, Hillenbrand went unsigned by any major league organization, only being contacted by the San Francisco Giants during the off season.
 On July 2, 2008, the York Revolution of the independent Atlantic League announced that they had signed Hillenbrand to be their starting third baseman.
 Hillenbrand played in 36 games for the Revolution, hitting .340 with two home runs and 25 RBIs before his season was ended by a hamstring injury.